 A colourless, odourless gas.
-Its density is the lowest of all gases.
+It has the lowest density of all gases.

 A colourless, odourless gas.
-Its density is the lowest of all gases.
+It has the lowest density of all gases.

-Hydrogen is an essential element for life, only because it is present in almost all the molecules in living things, the building blocks of life, and, of course, in water.
-But it does not play a particularly active role remaining bonded to carbon and oxygen atoms whilst life’s chemistry takes place at the more active sites involving, for example, oxygen, nitrogen and phosphorus.
+Hydrogen is an essential element for life.
+It is present in water and in almost all the molecules in living things.
+However, hydrogen itself does not play a particularly active role.
+It remains bonded to carbon and oxygen atoms, while the chemistry of life takes place at the more active sites involving, for example, oxygen, nitrogen and phosphorus.

 In the early 1500s the alchemist Paracelsus noted that the bubbles given off when iron filings were added to sulfuric acid were flammable.
 In 1671 Robert Boyle made the same observation.
 Neither followed up their discovery of hydrogen, and so Henry Cavendish gets the credit.
 In 1766 he collected the bubbles and showed that they were different from other gases.
 He later showed that when hydrogen burns it forms water, thereby ending the belief that water was an element.
 The gas was given its name hydro-gen, meaning water-former, by Antoine Lavoisier.

 In 1931, Harold Urey and his colleagues at Columbia University in the US detected a second, rarer, form of hydrogen.
 This has twice the mass of normal hydrogen, and they named it deuterium.

 You're listening to Chemistry in its element brought to you by Chemistry World, the magazine of the Royal Society of Chemistry

 This week we hear what its like to be at the top, and number one, as we meet the King of the Elements.
 Here's Brian Clegg.